 LAFLA is currently accepting applications for the position of Paralegal.

-• Experience assisting individuals in removal proceedings preferred;
+• Experience in interviewing clients preferred;

-• Excellent written and verbal communication skills;
+• Excellent written and verbal communication;

-• Ability to be flexible in job duties; and
+• Ability to be flexible in job duties;

 • Bilingual in Spanish preferred.

 • Screen potential clients for program eligibility and suitability and assist with the intake process at LAFLA’s domestic violence clinics;

 • Interview and counsel clients, perform investigative work, and prepare legal forms and client’s declarations under attorney supervision;

 • Provide support to staff attorneys on their family law and immigration cases; and